Giuseppina Martinuzzi

 Giuseppina Martinuzzi (Albona, 14 February 1844 – Albona, 25 November 1925) was an Italian pedagogue, journalist, socialist, and feminist.

 Biography

 Personal life

+Martinuzzi was born in Labin to Antonia Luis and Giovanni Pietro Martinuzzi (mayor of Labin); she was the eldest of three children.
+She qualified as a teacher in 1875.

-She lived a long time in Trieste, where she taught in the poor neighborhoods of the city, helping with the integration of the Slovenians and fighting against narrow nationalistic municipalism.
+She lived a long time in Trieste, where she taught in the poor neighbourhoods of the city, helping with the integration of the Slovenians and fighting against narrow nationalistic municipalism.
+In 1904 she was elected to Trieste municipal council.

+She joined the Communist Party of Italy in 1921 and soon founded, and became the political secretary of, the Women's Communist Group of Trieste.
 She was a leading light in the Women's Socialist Circle and wrote numerous political tracts for the emancipation of women.
 In her last prose work, Fra italiani e slavi, she expresses her ideal of pacifism and ethnic integration.

+A primary school is named after her in Pula.